Aliases for NR2E3 Gene

 GeneCards Summary for NR2E3 Gene

 NR2E3 (Nuclear Receptor Subfamily 2 Group E Member 3) is a Protein Coding gene.
-Diseases associated with NR2E3 include retinitis pigmentosa 37 and enhanced s-cone syndrome.
+Diseases associated with NR2E3 include enhanced s-cone syndrome and retinitis pigmentosa 37.
 Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
 An important paralog of this gene is RXRG.